 Molly’s Mukluks by Toni Rexroat are designed to keep the wee one’s feet warm in style.
 The tall shaft of the boot ensures these fashion-forward booties will stay on while the buttons make them easy to put on and take off.
 Crochet baby booties are really the perfect accessories for baby’s wardrobe.

 Inspired by her namesake niece, the Kathryn in Beauly Dress and Hat by Kathy Merrick will transport you to the Highlands of Beauly, Scotland.
 The top-down construction, beginning with the striped yoke, minimizes seaming.
 And the matching bonnet can be worn with the striped edge flat or folded back.
 This crochet baby dress and matching hat are adorable when worn together or separately.
 Combine these two patterns for a beautiful matching spring set for a toddler or baby.

-The versatile Anna Cardigan by Robyn Chachula looks great with everything from mini-jeans to a frilly dress, making it perfect for any occasion.
-And the three-dimensional flower embellishments on this lightweight crocheted baby cardigan will make your little petunia look right in fashion this spring.
+the three-dimensional flower embellishments on this lightweight crocheted baby cardigan will make your little petunia look right in fashion this spring.
 Thankfully those “fancy” flowers are quite easy to make in just a few rows.
 What a delightful way to welcome warmer weather and the return of those beautiful blooms.

 The Mari Nursing Wrap by Robyn Chachula allows mom to nurse in elegant privacy.
 A granny-square border frames a curtain of linked stitches, which provides excellent coverage, and the cotton/linen-blend yarn becomes softer each time it is laundered.
 For convenience, the wrap can be hooked over Mom’s neck with the attached strap for feeding or draped over a stroller to shield sleeping baby from the elements.